pietracorvo/pietracorvo/README.md

 <img src="https://media.giphy.com/media/vFKqnCdLPNOKc/giphy.gif" style="float:right" width="200" height="200" />

-Alexander Rabensteiner, born 1994 in Italy, degree in physics, interests in Software Development, Machine Leaning, Data Analytics and a keen Digital Humanities afficionado.
-Years of industry knowledge in publishing and news business, currently working @[ÖNB](https://www.onb.ac.at/en/research/completed-projects) and @[LexisNexis](https://github.com/LexisNexis).
+Alexander Rabensteiner, born 1994 in Italy, degree in physics, interests in Software Development, Machine Leaning, Data Analytics.
+Years of industry knowledge in publishing, news business and libraries, currently working at TU Vienna.

 Please feel free to stroll around, star what you like and leave a "follow" if you can find anything useful, interesting or at least delightful.
 (if you have specific questions or feature requests you can also reach out [to me personally](mailto:pietracorvo@hotmail.com?subject="GitHub_pietracorvo_followup"))